watsotc1/musicDataByYear/README.md

 ![alt text](https://github.com/watsotc1/musicDataByYear/blob/main/images/errorPopup.PNG)

-Next, the slected data's description will be loaded from the _musicDataInfo_ Map.
+Next, the selected data's description will be loaded from the _musicDataInfo_ Map.
 The Map is set up using the data name as the key, and the data's description as the value.

 ```
 //Load Data Info